-Staff in Lower Park Primary School take the safeguarding of each and every child very seriously.
+Staff at Middlewich Primary School take the safeguarding of each child very seriously.
 This means that, should they have any concerns of a safeguarding nature, they are expected to report, record and take the necessary steps to ensure that the child is safe and protected.
 This is never an easy action, nor one taken lightly.
 They are aware that it can lead to challenge from parents/carers, but at all times staff have the child at the heart of all their decisions and act in their best interests.